sachinpatil280/BBDCypress/README.txt

 2) Install node
 	node --version
 	v14.16.1
-3) Unzip the folder
+3) Traverse inside the folder Gelato
-4) Traverse inside the folder Automation
+4) Install the dependencies by following command: npm install
-5) Install the dependencies by following command npm install
+5) Once the dependencies are installed, run the tests using below command: npm run test
-6) Once the dependencies are installed run the tests npm run test
+6) From root folder location, run below command to generate report: node cypress/cucumber-html-report.js
-7) Results can be checked at report location .\cypress\mochawesome-report\mochawesome.html
+7) Results can be checked at report location .\cypress\report\index.html
 ========================================================================

 The automation uses cypress tool.
 Test cases are written in JavaScript with Mocha framework and Chai assertions